Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 If all that isn’t enough for you, the spray can also function as a primer on galvanized metal.
 Paint will bond directly to the treated area.

-The treatment process is quite fast and hassle-free.
+The treatment process is fast and hassle-free.
 On iron or steel surfaces, you should see results within 30 minutes.
 For mild degradation, you may even be able to wipe it off several minutes later.

 Manufacturer’s Specs and Features List